linode/docs/docs/products/tools/marketplace/guides/cyberpanel/index.md

          ssh root@192.0.2.0

 1. You should see the CyberPanel welcome messsage when logging into the Linode.
-This will include instructions for accessing CyberPanel, phpMyAdmin, and Rainloop in your web browser.
+This will include instructions for accessing CyberPanel, phpMyAdmin, and RainLoop in your web browser.
 Replace `192.0.2.0` with your Linode's IP address.

     {{< output >}}
 Welcome to LiteSpeed One-Click CyberPanel Server.